-Look at each character in this painting.
-Pay particular attention to the pose of the bodies, the facial expressions, and hand gestures.
+Look at each figure in this painting.
+Pay particular attention to gestures and facial expressions.
 How does the body language of each figure communicate emotion and contribute to the narrative of the story?

+What story is depicted in this painting?

 What do the background details tell you about the story?
-(In this case, the background details help to locate the story: the rock walls behind the figures, and the stone slab that supports Christ's corpse show the event is taking place inside Christ's tomb.
-Rubens crops the image closely, forcing the viewer to really focus on the emotion of the characters and the violence done to the body of Christ.)
+(The rock walls behind the figures and the stone slab that supports Christ's corpse reveal that the event is taking place inside Christ's tomb.
+Peter Paul Rubens cropped the image closely, forcing viewers to focus on the characters' emotions and the wound on Christ's body.)